UKHomeOfficeForms/hof/README.md

 [Read more about steps and fields](UkHomeOffice/hof/documentation)

 #### Options
+- `name`: If provided, is used to locate views, fields and translations for a form journey.
 - `baseUrl`: Base url from which all steps are relative.
 Defaults to `/`.
+If provided will be used to locate views, fields and translations for a form journey.
 - `fields`: Location of the routes' fields, relative to the root of your project.
 Defaults `fields`.
 - `views`: Location of the routes' views relative to the root of your project.
 Defaults `views`.

+**NOTE**: `fields` defined in a `route` determine the name of the directory or path, relative to the root, where the `fields` module is located. `fields` defined in a step, are a list of the name of each field you want to use in the step.